ldanie38/repo/README.md

+## Current State” note up top saying this repo contains both the original FastAPI scaffold and a new Django backend,
+## here’s how to work with each would orient new contributors instantly.

 # Facebook AI Connector Messenger CRM (Base Project Scaffold Scaffold)

 This is the initial scaffold aligned to **Base Project Scaffold Plan** and the **Roadmap**: